Anvesan ResearchStablecoin Funding Report

 Issuer, investor, and distributor concentrated in one entity group

-Tether is the only major issuer investing across nearly the full stack: an L1 chain (Plasma), an on/off-ramp (Transak), a commercial bank (Pave Bank), FX and settlement, cards and wallets, payments and remittance, and liquidity infrastructure.
-It positions at the junctures where its asset is issued and where it moves.
-The goal is clear for Tether: infrastructure ownership.
+Tether is the only major issuer investing across nearly the full stack: 12 disclosed deals spanning an L1 chain (Stable, Plasma), on/off-ramps (Transak), a commercial bank (Pave Bank), custody (Anchorage), FX and settlement (Axiym), cards (Belo), and payments (Oobit, Speed, Utexo, Ark Labs).
+It led six of the twelve.

 Implication